Javran/Thinking-dumps/seven-more-languages/ch02-factor/day-3/NOTES.md

     - We have already addressed rounding errors by comparing if two number are "close enough" and I think this approach solves the problem well.
 There could be other approaches trying to do the math losslessly, but that would be an overkill for such a simple exercise.

+    - I will not try writing an user interface in Factor, because of the unstable framework, lack of documentation and even the simplest example "hello-ui" is not working.